-- COCOA & VANILLA: I get the unsweetened cocoa powder and bourbon vanilla extract at Trader Joe’s.
-You can use any cocoa you like as long as it’s unsweetened.
-You can use regular vanilla.
+COCOA & VANILLA: I get the unsweetened cocoa powder and bourbon vanilla extract at Trader Joe’s.
+You can use any cocoa you like as long as it’s unsweetened and you can use regular vanilla.

-- PAN SIZE: For regular brownie thickness, use a 9×9 pan.
-If you would like a thicker brownie, use an 8×8 pan and adjust your baking time.
+PAN SIZE: For regular brownie thickness, use a 9 x 9 pan.
+If you would like a thicker brownie, use an 8 x 8 pan and adjust your baking time.

-- NUTS: You may add a ¼ cup of chopped pecans or walnuts.
+NUTS: You may add a1/4 cup of chopped toasted pecans or walnuts.
 I have also used chopped peanuts.

 I’ve been asked this question quite a bit.
 I have tested so many brands...
 There can be a difference depending on what you’re making.

-- Trader Joe’s Semi-Sweet Chocolate Chips and also White Chocolate Chips.
+Ghirardelli Semi-Sweet Chocolate Chips and also Milk Chocolate Chips.

 I used Ghirardelli Milk Chocolate Chips in this recipe and it tastes amazing!